An Empirical Approach to Financial Crisis Indicators Based on Random Matrices: Conclusion

 \section{Conclusion}

 As a general conclusion, we could start by saying that the nine financial crisis indicators that we have built are all generally able to detect most of the financial crises that we have studied.
 In both the historical approach, where we made use of chosen dates for the crisis events, and the algorithmic trading approach, where we used a more quantitative definition of the financial crises based on the MDD, the indicators were indeed capable of confirming the occurrence of market turmoil.
-Moreover, we demonstrated an out of sample predictive power for several of those indicators, while using a dataset constituted of selected components of the SP500 index.\\
+Moreover, we demonstrated an out-of-sample predictive power for several of those indicators, while using a dataset constituted of selected components of the SP500 index.
+We also demonstrated the predictive power of the indicators in our framework by using a signal produced by Indicator B3B in order to build a successful portfolio constituted of SPX shares and European put options and governed by an active protective-put strategy.\\

-We recall that we have built two sets of financial crisis indicators that we then applied on seven datasets.
+We recall that we have built two sets of financial crisis indicators and that we then applied them on seven datasets.
 The financial crisis indicators that we have built are all based of the study of the spectrum of a covariance matrix, a correlation matrix or a weighted correlation matrix.
 They measure the volatility and correlations between a number of assets in order to evaluate whether the conditions are right for adverse random events, which are happening all the time, to trigger financial crises.\\

 The first kind of indicators, that we called the A-series, comprises three indicators.
 Indicator A1 and A2 are at each date the Hellinger distance between the empirical distribution of the spectrum of the covariance matrix and two different calm market reference distributions.
 Indicator A3 for its part is at each date the Hellinger distance between the empirical distribution of the spectrum of the covariance matrix and a reference distribution characterizing a market in turmoil.
 We found that one of the most useful patterns for financial crisis detection and forecast in the profiles of the indicators of the A-series is characterized by a spike in A1 and A2 accompanied by a drop in A3.
 Indeed, when this pattern occurs, it means that the market is in the process of moving away from a calm state and toward more turbulence.\\